DS3Lab/control-generate-augment/README.md

 ## Data Download

-Please download the YELP restaurants review data from [here ](https://github.com/shentianxiao/language-style-transfer (edited)) and the IMDB 50K movie review from [here](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+Please download the YELP restaurants review data from [here ](https://github.com/shentianxiao/language-style-transfer (edited)) and the IMDB 50K movie review from [here](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+The preprocessing of the data can be executed following the procedure explained in the supplementary materials of the paper "Control, Generate and Augment: A Scalabel Framework for Multi-Attributes Controlled Text Generation"
 #### Data Preprocessing

 To obtain the multi-attributes dataset used please run first